ros2/ros2_documentation/source/Tutorials/Using-Parameters-In-A-Class-Python.rst

 ~~~~~~~~~~~~~~~~~~~~
 Declaring a parameter before getting or setting it is compulsory, or you will raise a ``ParameterNotDeclaredException`` exception.

+Adding a default value and adding a descriptor are both optional.
+Descriptors allow to specify some description text that you'll also see when you run ``ros2 param describe /minimal_param_node my_parameter``.

 2.2 Add an entry point
 ~~~~~~~~~~~~~~~~~~~~~~